-The senior official went on to say that reports of equipment failure on ships have gone up because FDNF ships are worked harder than CONUS ships but also because of an effort to make sure ships are reporting their broken gear in a timely manner.
+The senior official went on to say that reports of equipment failure on ships have gone up partly because FDNF ships are worked harder than CONUS ships but also because of the Navy has made a concerted an effort to makes sure ships are reporting their broken gear equipment casualties in a timely manner.

-The Navy is on track to fix its maintenance issues via the Optimized-Fleet Response Plan, the Navy's scheme to get strike group deployments down from the nearly 10-month average typical in recent years to 7.5 months, a Navy spokesman said.
+Navy spokesman Lt.
+Tim Hawkins said in a statement that The Navy is on track to fix its maintenance issues via the Optimized-Fleet Response Plan, the Navy's schemeplan to get their carrier strike group deployments down from the nearly 10-month average typical in recent years to 7.5 months, a Navy spokesman said. more like 7 months.

 "O-FRP is currently improving readiness and leading to a predictable cycle for maintaining, training and deploying our U.S.-based carrier strike groups and amphibious ships," Lt.
 Tim Hawkins said in a statement.
 "And we are actively looking at implementing the O-FRP construct for FDNF ships stationed overseas."

-In a 2014 plan, Greenert called for increasing the number of forward-deployed ships to meet ambitious presence goals around the world.
+In a 2014 plan, Greenert Navigation Plan released in 2014 called for increasing the number of forward-deployed ships to meet ambitious presence goals around the world, in a 2014 plan.
 As part of that effort, the Navy plans to forward deploy ships such as the joint high speed vessel and the mobile landing platform, both operated by Military Sealift Command, as well as conventional Navy forces such as cruisers and destroyers.